microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/wopi/files/CheckFileInfo.rst

         A URI that is the base URI for REST operations for the file.

     HostViewUrl
-        A URI to the :term:`host frame` that loads the :wopi:action:`view` WOPI action.
+        A URI to the :term:`host page` that loads the :wopi:action:`view` WOPI action.
 This URL is used by Office Online to navigate between view and edit mode.

     LicenseCheckForEditIsEnabled